-A few months ago, I started receiving questions about switching into a new IC in inlay manufacturing.
+A few months ago, I started receiving questions about switching to a new IC in inlay manufacturing.
 All these vendors had done several IC changes over the years, but there was something new going on.
 The questions were centered around possible shortcuts in the process.

 - “What if I just change the IC and don’t change the antenna design at all?”

 - “What if I don’t waste time in machine settings and just do it quick n’ dirty?”

 - “Are there any ICs that are ‘plug and play’ with other models?”

 Unfortunately, I could not offer any help.
 I did find the question interesting though.
 At first, I tried to figure out some approaches on my own but did not get past the very basics.
 That is when I asked help from my colleagues Juho Partanen and Jesse Tuominen, and started doing some research on the topic.

 Together with Juho and Jesse we put together a whitepaper that outlines the process and key considerations for switching from one IC to another.